wpmk2/mini-birds-related/README.md

 Review the three `.json` files included in this repo to get familiar with the data structure we will be creating.
 Identify the type of relationships we will be creating.

-## Step 2: Create the _Bird_ Model
+## Step 2: Create the _Bird_ object to be embedded into the Sighting model
-In a new file, `Bird.js`, create a Bird model using some the schema properties from the existing Sighting model.
-Name, order, and status will be the properties moved to our new Bird schema.
+In a new file, `Bird.js`, create a Bird object using some the schema properties from the existing Sighting model.
+Name, order, and status will be the properties moved to our Bird object.
 See the `bird.json` and `sighting.json` files for guidance on the properties to be included in our schemas.

-**Consider** adding a hook for an `updatedAt:` field

 ## Step 3: Create the _User_ Model
 In a new file, `User.js`, create a User model with the schema properties email, username, level, location, and member.
 Refer to the `user.json` file for needed types and validations.